Is an ESOP Right for You? An In-Depth Look at Employee Stock Ownership Plans

-Jim is chairman and CEO of SES Advisors, Inc. and founding partner and chairman of its sister law firm, Steiker, Greenapple & Fusco, P.C.
-Jim is a corporate, pension, and tax attorney and financial advisor with more than 30 years of experience in ESOPs and other employee ownership matters.
-Jim currently serves on the ESOP Association board of governors.
-He is also a past trustee of the Employee Ownership Foundation and a past member of the board of directors of the NCEO.
-He is a frequent speaker and author on ESOP matters and serves as a director of nine ESOP companies.
+Jim is chairman/CEO of SES Advisors, Inc. and founding partner/chairman of its sister law firm, Steiker, Greenapple & Fusco, P.C.
+Jim is a corporate, pension, and tax attorney and financial advisor with 30+ years of experience in ESOPs and other employee ownership matters.
+Jim is past chair of the ESOP Association's Advisory Committee on Finance and serves on the ESOP Association Board of Governors.
+He is a past trustee of the Employee Ownership Foundation and a past member of the board of the NCEO.
+A frequent speaker and author, he serves as a director of nine ESOP companies.

 William A. Stewart